exelix11/SysDVR/readme.md

 - [mtp-server-nx](https://github.com/retronx-team/mtp-server-nx) for their usb implementation
 - [RTSPSharp](https://github.com/ngraziano/SharpRTSP) for the C# RTSP library
 - Bonta on discord for a lot of help implementing a custom RTSP server
-- @xerpi for a lot of help while working on the UVC branch
+- [Xerpi](https://github.com/xerpi) for a lot of help while working on the UVC branch